matbut/Locus/README.md

 # Locus

-Components supporting discovery of information flow based on similarity and citation analysis.
+Python web application to support the discovery of information flow on the Internet from online articles.
+It uses various citation and similarity detection techniques to collect data from the Internet, Twitter and article database to create an relationship graph.
+Results are presented in tables with statistics and an interactive association graph.

 ## Table of Contents
 <!-- - [Features](#features) -->